wenronchen/PTM-TBA/README.md

 * Preprocess mass shifts from peptide identifications
 * Preprocess mass shifts from proteoforms
 * Verify mass shifts from proteoforms using mass shifts from peptides
-* Extract PTM annotations from knowledge bases (UniProt and dbPTM)
+* Preprocess PTM annotations from knowledge bases (UniProt and dbPTM)
 * Verify mass shifts from proteoforms using PTM annotations

 ### 1. Preprocess mass shifts from peptide identifications